bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:14 PM CT, February 17</p>
+<p class="updated_time"> Latest data: 02:50 PM CT, February 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 6° *colder* than yesterday.
-Tomorrow is expected to be 11° **warmer** than today.
+Today's high is 54°, which is 8° *colder* than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 56°
+- 53°
-- Drizzle
+- Breezy and Partly Cloudy
-- 77% humidity
+- 84% humidity
 - 14 mph wind
-- 80% cloud cover
+- 47% cloud cover
 - 34 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours